Advanced Search | Help

 The overall funding provision was organised in Budget 2009, with provision of $30 million for 2009/10, $40 million for 2010/122, $50 million for 2011/12, and $70 million per annum from 2012/13 to be appropriated to Vote: Agriculture and Forestry.
 Government funding is released in stages on the receipt of invoices for work undertaken by contracted programmes in accordance with that programme's contract and programme plan.
 For the quarter ended 30 September 2013, total government funding paid to the 14 programmes underway at that date was $85.09 million.

 The PGP has been successful in attracting high-quality investment proposals.

-There are 17 announced PGP programmes (14 contracted and three pending) as at 27 November 2013.
+There are 17 announced PGP programmes (15 contracted and two pending) as at 30 November 2013.
 The total PGP funding commitment from government and industry in these programmes is $701 million.
 They are expected to generate economic benefits worth approximately $7 billion per year by 2025.